meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 ```bash
 python compute_features.py --n_jobs 40
 ```

 *Note:* This will run computation for all datasets and all benchmarks.
 To visit specific datasets or feature types, checkout the `-d` and `-f` arguments.

-Potential errors can be inpsected in the benchmark-specific logfiles that is written in the dataset-specific derivative directories, e.g. ```feature_fb_covs_pooled-log.csv``` for the filterbank features.
+Potential errors can be inspected in the benchmark-specific logfiles that is written in the dataset-specific derivative directories, e.g. ```feature_fb_covs_pooled-log.csv``` for the filterbank features.

 If all went fine until now, the machine learning benchmarks: